 You must always go through your work and identify areas you can improve.
 You should always seek to do better.
 Also be reflective about your sources of inspiration.
 You’ll realize that as you grow as an artist or creator, the things that inspire you also change and so do your interests and what you spend your time on.
 Be intentional about this, so your path is better defined and not formed by random whims.

 Reading and Journaling

 Reading and journaling is a form of introspection.
-But with this, you get to step away from your art and creative zone.
-Reading inspirational books, coming of age books, good fiction books or articles will help you grow and makes you more well-rounded.
+But with journaling, you get to step away from your art and creative zone and use your mind in a different way.
 Journaling is a form of meditation that forces you to write down and process your thoughts which increases self-awareness.
-These two activities create a sort of quiet, and this makes you a better creator.
+Reading inspirational books, coming of age books, good fiction books or articles will help you grow and make you a more well-rounded individual.
+These two activities create a sort of quiet, and this ultimately makes you a better creator.

 Meditation has many benefits that can spread over different aspects of your life.
 It can make you more focused, reduce stress, increase mindfulness and cognition and even sharpen your memory.
 A lot of these benefits are scientifically proven and many who have tried it swear by it.
 So if you are feeling stressed, overwhelmed or if you’re just seeking improvement in your routine, think about adding meditation to your daily life.
 You should start small and don’t feel pressure to get it right immediately.
 From personal experience I’ve learned that it takes a lot of practice and effort to be able to shut my mind off for just five minutes.
 However, once you are able to get started you slowly get the hang of it.
 Try to use apps like Headspace and Calm as a guide to help you get started.